-Heather Heyer memorial: She 'wanted to put down hate,' father says
+Heather Heyer memorial: Killing 'just magnified her,' mother says

 Story highlights

-- 'She wanted to put down hate," Heather Heyer's father says at her memorial service
+- "She wanted to put down hate," Heather Heyer's father says at her memorial service

 - Heyer was killed by a car while she was walking with other counterprotesters

-Charlottesville, Virginia (CNN)Heather Heyer's public memorial service began with a testament of her character: She was, a family friend said, "a young woman who lost her life defending the rights of others."
+Charlottesville, Virginia (CNN)Heather Heyer once posted on Facebook an anonymous quote that resonated after her violent death:

+"If you're not outraged, you're not paying attention," the quote, displayed on a purple background, reads.

-"I would like for us to carry her legacy on by doing the same thing: Respecting the rights of everyone," Kathy Brinkley said about the 32-year-old killed Saturday when a car hit her and other counterprotesters who opposed a "Unite the Right" rally of white nationalists in Charlottesville, Virginia.
+Her mother made that a call to action Wednesday in a memorial service for the 32-year-old Charlottesville paralegal, who was killed Saturday when a car hit her and other counterprotesters who opposed a "Unite the Right" rally of white nationalists.

+"They tried to kill my child to shut her up.
+Well, guess what?
+You just magnified her," Susan Bro said to loud applause Wednesday at the city's roughly 1,000-seat Paramount Theater.

-Relatives, friends and dignitaries, including Virginia Gov. Terry McAuliffe and US Sen. Tim Kaine, were among those who gathered Wednesday in Charlottesville's roughly 1,000-seat Paramount Theater.
+Virginia Gov. Terry McAuliffe and US Sen. Tim Kaine joined her relatives, friends and others for the late-morning public service in a city still coming to grips with Saturday's protest.

+She was walking along or across a street when a Dodge Challenger slammed into pedestrians and another car.
+Heyer was killed, and 19 others were injured.

+Police arrested James Alex Fields Jr., 20, of Ohio, that afternoon after they found the damaged Challenger.
+He is being held without bail and faces one count of second-degree murder, three counts of malicious wounding and one count of failure to stop in an accident that resulted in death.

-Heather's father, Mark Heyer, choked up as he spoke of his daughter.
+At Wednesday's service, her father, Mark Heyer, choked up as he spoke of his daughter.
 "She wanted equality, and in this issue of the day of her passing, she wanted to put down hate," Heyer said.
 "And for my part, we just need to stop all this stuff and just forgive each other.
 I think that's what the Lord would want us to do."

 The racial diversity of those in the auditorium, he said, reflected Heather's embrace of people of all colors.